praveen2k2/Annotsim/README.md

 This project is licensed under the MIT License.

-Acknowledgments

-We would like to thank the open-source community for providing valuable resources and tools that made this project possible.

-Getting Started

-For a quick start, refer to the Installation and Usage sections above.
-If you encounter any issues or have questions, feel free to open an issue on the GitHub repository.

-Contact

-For any inquiries or collaborations, please contact Komal Kumar at komal.kumar@example.com.

 Roadmap

-Future updates will include:
-	•	Integration with more diverse datasets.
+	•	Further dataset integrations
-	•	Enhanced visualization tools.
+	•	Enhanced visualization and interpretability tools
-	•	Support for real-time anomaly detection.
+	•	Real-time anomaly detection support

-Stay tuned!

-Contributing

-Contributions are welcome!
-Please read the CONTRIBUTING.md for guidelines on how to proceed.

 FAQ

-Q1: What is the main advantage of using DTUNet over traditional UNet architectures?
+Q1: Why use DTUNet over a traditional UNet?

-A1: DTUNet leverages dynamic transformer blocks to handle time and noise image patches as tokens, enhancing the model’s ability to segment anomalies more accurately, especially in complex and high-dimensional data.
+A: DTUNet’s integration of dynamic transformer blocks enables it to effectively handle temporal and noise-based image representations, improving anomaly segmentation performance in complex medical imaging scenarios.

-Q2: How can I customize the simplex noise function?
+Q2: How do I customize the simplex noise function?

-A2: You can modify the simplex noise parameters in the utils/noise_generation.py file.
-Refer to the documentation for detailed instructions.
+A: Adjust parameters in utils/noise_generation.py as per the documentation for tailored noise generation strategies.

-Feel free to explore and contribute to Annotsim!

----

-**Notes:**

-- Ensure that all asset paths (e.g., images and plots) are correctly placed in the `assets/` directory as specified in the project structure.
-- Replace placeholder values in the citation (e.g., `pages={XXXX--XXXX}`) with the actual page numbers once the paper is published.
-- Update the contact email (`komal.kumar@example.com`) with the actual email address.
-- Make sure to include a `LICENSE` file in the repository to specify the MIT License terms.
-- Create a `CONTRIBUTING.md` file to guide contributors on how to contribute to the project.

-This README provides a comprehensive overview of the Annotsim project, including its features, installation instructions, usage examples, and contribution guidelines.
-It is structured to help users and potential contributors understand and engage with the project effectively.
+Contact

+For inquiries or collaboration opportunities:
+	•	Komal Kumar: komal.kumar@example.com

+We welcome contributions and suggestions!
+Please open an issue or submit a pull request to get involved.